 In 1999, the Surgeon General reported that “there is a dearth of child psychiatrists.”
-Only 20% of emotionally disturbed children and adolescents received any mental health treatment, a tiny percentage of which was performed by child and adolescent psychiatrists.
-Furthermore, the U.S. Bureau of Health Professions projects that the demand for child and adolescent psychiatry services will increase by 100% between 1995 and 2020.
+Additionally, only 20% of emotionally disturbed children and adolescents received any mental health treatment, a tiny percentage of which was performed by child and adolescent psychiatrists.
+The U.S. Bureau of Health Professions projects that the demand for child and adolescent psychiatry services will increase by 100% between 1995 and 2020.

-How do child and adolescent psychiatrists diagnose a psychiatric disorders?
+How do child and adolescent psychiatrists diagnose a psychiatric disorder?

 People often wonder how a psychiatrist diagnoses a psychiatric illness.
 A diagnosis is achieved after a careful psychiatric and medical evaluation during which a list of symptoms and signs are elicited by the patient (and in the case of a child, the family and others, such as teachers, care providers, and coaches).
 These sets of symptoms are correlated with disorders that are found in the Diagnostic and Statistical Manual, also known as the “DSM.”
 There have been several editions of this manual, and the current one is DSM-IV-TR.
 A description of this manual from the American Psychiatric Association is as follows: